Learn more about our positions and policies on topics related to the environment, social impact, governance and product safety.

 Billions of people choose our products each day to make a positive difference in their lives.
 That's a big responsibility and one we take seriously.
 That commitment allows us to secure the trust of our shareholders, employees and other interested parties by managing our business responsibly.

 To ensure conflict minerals compliance, all Kimberly-Clark suppliers are required to assist Kimberly-Clark in complying with government regulatory requirements on conflict minerals use and reporting in all regions.
-This includes not sourcing tin, tungsten, tantalum, or gold from uncertified smelters in the conflict region, which consists of the Democratic Republic of the Congo and adjacent countries.
+This includes not sourcing tin, tungsten, tantalum, or gold from non-conformant smelters in the conflict region, which consists of the Democratic Republic of the Congo and adjacent countries.

 More information can be found in our conflict minerals report.